ethyca/fides/docs/fides/docs/dsr_quickstart/configure_connectors.md

 Manual connections are available for any data that cannot be processed automatically.
 Examples of manual connections might include physical storage locations, or third-party services without accessible APIs.
 Fides will pause processing a privacy request at any manual connection, and wait for administrator input before continuing.

-To add a manual connection, select **Manual connection** in the "Show all connectors" dropdown.
+To add a manual connection, select **Manual connectors** in the "Show all connectors" dropdown.

 ![manual connection](../img/admin_ui/manual_connection.png)